Expedition Requirements

 Why Choose Himalayan Ecstasy?

-We are a company built from the mountains, run by a family who have spent their lives on these peaks.
-Every sherpa, every cook, every guide on this expedition has the experience and the commitment to make your climb safe, smooth, and memorable.
+We are a company built from the mountains, run by a family that has spent generations in the Himalaya.
+Every Sherpa, guide, and support staff member on this expedition brings not only technical experience but also a deep commitment to your safety and success.

-This 30-day Putha Hiunchuli Expedition, organised by Himalayan Ecstasy Nepal, takes you from Kathmandu to the untouched Dolpawilderness, through remote villages along the Thuli Bheri River, up to a high-altitude base camp beneath one of Nepal's most beautiful and lesser-known peaks, and finally to a summit that very few people in the world have stood on.
+This 30-day Putha Hiunchuli expedition takes you from Kathmandu into the remote Dolpa region, following the Thuli Bheri River through isolated villages, gradually ascending to a high-altitude base camp beneath one of Nepal’s most untouched 7,000-meter peaks, and ultimately to a summit that very few climbers in the world have stood on!

 Flexible Expedition Packages: Choose What Works for You